Ramotion/folding-cell/README.md

 Your result should be something like this picture:
 ![1.3](/Tutorial-resources/1.3.png)

-4) Set ``` @IBInspectable var itemCount: NSInteger ``` property is a count of folding (it IBInspectable you can set in storyborad). range 2 or greater.
+4) Set ``` @IBInspectable var itemCount: NSInteger ``` property is a count of folding (it IBInspectable you can set in storyboard). range 2 or greater.
 Default value is 2

 Ok, we've finished configuring the cell.